BookingBug/dev.bookingbug.com/docs/roadmap/index.md

 ## Version 1.2
 - **REST API Event Booking** a tutorial similar to the [service booking](rest-api/service-booking) documentation with user flow diagrams and end point examples
 - **Single Sign On** A tutorial showing developers how to Single Sign-on (SSO) via the API and the JS SDK
 - **Hook back button on History API** currently hitting the browsers back button will take you back to the homepage regardless of where you have been.
+This needs to have the pushState and popState accounted for.

 ## Version 1.3
 - **Affiliate Push Notifications** A tutorial showing developers how to use affiliate push notifications via the API and the JS SDK